ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Part of the cross-chaincode process is to understand how and where you want to code the chaincode to chaincode interaction.
 In this lab, we add a new smart contract called commercial-bond that we want commercial-paper to query.
 We want to simulate the situation that when a commercial-paper is issued, the commercial-paper smart contract queries the commercial-bond contract for current returns on bonds with a similar maturity date, and sets the paper price accordingly.
 For more details on this particular use case, see the scenario described here: https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/chaincodenamespace.html#cross-chaincode-access.

 For this lab commercial-bond is already written and packaged up for you.
 You will clone and add the package to your VSCode IBM Blockchain Platform Extension.
-Then you will package, install and instantiate the contract to your locally running fabric environment.
+Then you will package, install and instantiate the contract to your locally-running fabric environment.
 The instantiate process will also add a few sample bonds to the ledger and to commercial-bond's world state.
 This way your commercial-paper will have existing bonds to query and extract rates from.
 You can also experiment with commercial-bond's functions by issuing your own bonds.

 The bulk of the lab will be done against the existing commercial-paper.
 This is where you will add additional functions that interact with the commercial-bond contract.
 We will also use the VSCode IBM Blockchain Platform Debug Smart Contract function so you get an understanding of how to quickly iterate through changes to a smart contract in development mode and debug a smart contract.